-Dr. Monica Ruehli, a Norwood, Mass., specialist in obstetrics and gynecology, says although it has become more common to screen women for depression both before and after they give birth, only one out of four women actually get the treatment they need.
+Dr. Monica Ruehli, a Norwood, ., specialist in obstetrics and gynecology, says although it has become more common to screen new parents for depression both before and after they give birth, only one out of four actually get the treatment they need.

 “It’s a real health crisis,” Ruehli said of the low treatment rate.
-Women with a family history of depression, a difficult or traumatic birth, or those from certain ethnic groups, including black women and Native Americans, may be especially susceptible to developing prenatal and postpartum depression.
+New parents with a family history of depression, a difficult or traumatic birth, or those from certain ethnic groups, including black mothers and Native Americans, may be especially susceptible to developing prenatal and postpartum depression.

 Effect on babies

-A mother’s postpartum depression also can affect her newborn.
+A parent's postpartum depression also can affect their newborn.

 “It’s become a very difficult issue in public health because it not only affects the well-being of the mother, there is significant research to show that there may also be an impact on a child’s development.”
 Ruehli said.